 Agenda Approval

-Public Comments Pursuant to Government Code Section 54954.2(a), any request for a disability-related modification or accommodation, including auxiliary aids or services, that is sought to participate in the above-agenized public meeting, should be directed to the Chair at any time prior to the meeting.
+Public Comments: Pursuant to Government Code Section 54954.2(a), any request for a disability-related modification or accommodation, including auxiliary aids or services, that is sought to participate in the above-agenized public meeting, should be directed to the Chair at any time prior to the meeting.
 Under this item, any member of the public wishing to directly address the Board on any item of interest that is within the subject matter jurisdiction of the Board may do so now.
 However, the Board is prohibited by law from taking any action on any item not appearing on the agenda unless the action is otherwise authorized by the Brown Act.
 Any member of the public wishing to directly address the Board on any item listed on the agenda may do so when the item is being considered by the Board.
 Pursuant to Section 2.3.2 of Ordinance No. 2021-1 adopted by the Board on March 2, 2021, the Chair may limit each speaker to a comment period of three (3) minutes or less.

 Agency Reports